AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 ### Shifting Tempo

 Tricksters are able to shift their tempo as combat goes on, in order to match their reflexes to other creatures and strike at the right time.
 Whenever you hit a creature with an attack, you may increase or decrease your combat initiative by up to half your Dexterity modifier.
 When attacking a surprised creature or a creature with the same initiative as you, you have +1 to your attack roll and add [[Weapon Rules#Lethal|lethal]] 1 to your attack.
-At 4th level, you get +2 to your attack and add [[Weapon Rules#Lethal|lethal]] 2 instead, and you may increase or decrease your initiative by up to half your Dexterity modifier +1 instead.
+At 4th level, you get +2 to your attack roll and add [[Weapon Rules#Lethal|lethal]] 2 instead, and you may increase or decrease your initiative by up to half your Dexterity modifier +1 instead.

 In addition, you may use the Dodge reaction as a response to being attacked by an enemy you can see.
 If you succeed, your AC is increased by your Dexterity modifier divided by 3 against the attack. ^26e047